Clinical Health Psychology

 We are a team of Clinical Psychologists providing a specialist clinical health psychology service to in-patients, outpatients, children, families and carers.
 We see people of any age who have a physical health problem, when psychological factors are affecting their emotional wellbeing, making their health worse or affecting their ability to receive medical treatment.

 Clinical Psychologists aim to reduce psychological distress and promote psychological and physical well-being.
 We have specialist doctoral training in the application of psychological principles to help understand and treat clinical problems.
-Our extensive training allows us to conduct detailed assessments and develop plans to help based on an individual understanding of someone's difficulties, rather than on a diagnosis alone.
+Our extensive training allows us to conduct detailed assessments and develop a plan to help based on an individual understanding of someone's difficulties, rather than on a diagnosis alone.

 A referral may be made following a life-changing diagnosis which is hard to adjust to.
-It may be that a physical health problem, or a chronic condition, such as diabetes, chronic pain or chronic fatigue syndrome, is having an effect on a patient's emotional wellbeing and ability to get on with life.
+It may be that a physical health problem, or a long term condition, such as diabetes or persistent pain, is having an effect on a patient's emotional wellbeing and ability to get on with life.
 It could be that an accident or unexpected medical procedure resulted in a feeling of being overwhelmed by what happened.
 A psychological assessment might be needed for an inpatient, to help with treatment or discharge planning.

 Once a referral has been made, you will be placed on the waiting list and you will be seen as soon as possible.
 When we are able to offer you an appointment, we will send a letter to invite you to an initial assessment.
-If you are referred when you are an inpatient, we will see you as soon as possible on the ward.
+If you are referred while you are an inpatient, we will see you on the ward.